 I still use a tripod in many situations, portraits, landscapes, wildlife, and nighttime photography, just to name a few.
 Here's a detailed post I wrote over on my sister photography site, about the options available, and the importance of using a tripod.

-Here are some thoughts about comparing this camera with the Canon 50D and an intriguing option for an accessory kit packed with Canon 60D accessories in this article: Canon 60D Review.
+Here are some thoughts about comparing this camera with the Canon 50D in this article: Canon 60D Review.

 Make sure you remember to make it one of your aims to stay creative.
 Don't get too wrapped up into equipment comparisons by focusing on the numbers.

 Please consider using one of the preferred vendors below, a great way to get the reviews and opinions of other consumers.
-It also helps keep this web site going.
+It costs you nothing and I receive a small commission which also helps keep this web site going.
 Thanks.

 LCD viewers like the Hoodman are great for bright clear magnified viewing of your image in any lighting.